nairobilug/nairobilug.or.ke/content/meetup-august-2026-nailug-goes-online.md

 Developer's toolkit with a focus on AI and agent orchestration.
 - [Danfold Mosongo](https://www.linkedin.com/in/danfold-mosongo/) is back with
 Hacking INTO ANDROID: No USB?
 No Problem.
-This talk focuses on how wireless ADB can be used by unauthenticated attackers to access root coutesy of CVE-2026-0073 , a critical zero-click authentication bypass in Android's wireless ADB
+This talk focuses on how wireless ADB can be used by unauthenticated attackers to access root courtesy of CVE-2026-0073 , a critical zero-click authentication bypass in Android's wireless ADB

 Speakers will have 25 minutes to themselves and the audience will have 10 minutes